 Honorary Follows.
 Prior to 1996 there were no Honorary Fellows, but there was a way to be elected to the Fellowship under what were known as 'Statute 12 arrangements' from 1902.

 The number of Fellows and Foreign members elected annually varies through the history of the Royal Society, and the Statutes have to be changed to accommodate the changed numbers.
-In 1945 it was decided to increase elected candidates from 20 to 25 per annum.
+Initially there was no restriction on the number of Fellows, a limit of 15 new Fellows per annum was enforced from 1848 and remained until 1930 when it was raised to 17 and in 1937 it was further raised to 20.
+In 1945 it was decided to increase elected candidates to 25 per annum.
 In 1963 numbers were increased from 25 to 32, 'particularly in view of the increasing importance of applied science and technology, and of the broadening if scientific interests.'
 In 1975 there was an increase from 32 to 40 to take account of the growth in numbers of scientists in the United Kingdom and Commonwealth.
 In 1998 the figure was increased to 42 in order to equalise at 17 the number of places allocated to A and B sides (Physical and Biological sciences respectively).
 At the same time the number of elected candidates allocated to A/B joint, applied and general categories was reduced from 9 to 8.
 In 2003 the number was raised from 42 to 44 to allow two extra places for the newly added "human sciences" category then under the remit of Sectional Committee 10.
 In 2006 the numbers of Foreign Fellows elected was raised from 6 to 8, to take effect in 2007 (required amendment of Statute 3 (c) and Standing Orders 22 c) and 26.)
 In 2014, the number of Fellows elected rose to 60; 50 from the UK and Commonwealth, and 10 Foreign Members.
 In 2016 the maximum number of Fellowships was increased to 52, a maximum of 18 Fellowships can be allocated to candidates drawn from Physical Sciences, up to 18 from Biological Sciences, up to 10 from Applied Sciences, Human Sciences and Joint Physical and Biological Sciences, and a further maximum of 6 ‘Honorary’, ‘General’ or ‘Royal’ Fellows.
 Plus a maximum of 10 Foreign Members.

 The number of new nominations of candidates made in any year is unlimited. eg there were 564 candidates for election as Fellows in 2005 and 700 in 2019.
 The Society does not provide details of the identities of nominated candidates to anybody outside the Fellowship, except those individuals consulted in confidence during the refereeing process.
 The nominations process was made easier in 2001 by reducing from six to two the number of Fellows signatures required on a certificate of proposal.
 This change was introduced because it was felt that the larger number of signatures might discriminate against minorities in science, such as women, those in new and emerging subjects or those in institutions and organisations with few existing Fellows.
 In addition, the President of the Royal Society periodically writes to Vice-Chancellors, and Chairs and Chief Executives of Research Councils, to encourage them to put forward names of potential candidates.
 Any suggestions generated through this route are considered before 30 September by the President, Vice-Presidents and one or more members of the Council of the Royal Society.
 These suggestions, if thought suitable, then follow the normal nomination process, with the proposing and seconding of a candidate by existing Fellows.
 The Society has also broadened the scope of candidates to encourage nomination and election of scientists, technologists and engineers whose major contribution to their subject has been other than through original research, for example by leadership, inspiration or furtherance of science in a senior managerial or administrative capacity, or through science communication.
 The proposing Fellow is responsible for informing the candidate that he or she has been nominated.
 The proposer must ensure, in consultation with the candidate, that all information relevant to the nomination is up to date.